alekslitvinenk/cicd/README.md

 -it alekslitvinenk/cicd-pipeline
 ```
 ℹ️ **Note:** This configuration is tailored for building and publishing docker images to Docker Hub.<br>
-For that reason it has two tweaks:
+For that reason it has some tweaks:
 1. `-v /var/run/docker.sock:/var/run/docker.sock` - binds inner docker unxi socket to the outer one.
-2. Sets two environment variables to run `docker login`
+2. Sets two environment variables to run `docker login`.
+3. `--privileged` flag is required since cicd-pipeline runs docker-in-docker configuration